When Is It OK To Take A Stranger's Leftovers Home?

 • Five 1.5-ounce “free shot” cocktails = 5 oz. of hard liquor

 I think the math speaks for itself.
 This is a lot of liquor.
-Especially for a woman who weighs only 135 pounds.
-And all of this on an empty stomach — we’d not had lunch nor any bar snacks.
+Especially for a woman who weighs 135 pounds.
+And all of this on an empty stomach — we’d not had lunch nor bar snacks.
 Janelle was toasted.

 All of our pals at the bar looked genuinely relieved when the maître d’ tapped us on the shoulders to be seated for lunch.
 Did we want to go ahead and pay our bar tab or carry it over to our lunch bill?
 “To our lunch bill, of course,” Janelle directed.
 I was becoming curious as to how all of this would play out at the meal’s end.
-I had been clear, I would not be drinking any alcohol, and yet, it felt like Janelle was bullying me into splitting the Gewurztraminer.
+I had been clear, I would not be drinking any alcohol, and yet, it felt a little like Janelle was bullying me into splitting the Gewurztraminer.
 It was a 25.4 oz. bottle — she couldn’t drink the whole thing by herself, could she?
 No… I wasn’t falling for this.
 I knew exactly where this was headed; Janelle was angling to split everything right down the middle.
 Nope, nope, nope.
 I don’t drink.
 And I don’t pay for other people getting tanked.
 Not doing that.
 And besides, that stupid bottle of Gewurtz cost less than $10, even with the restaurant’s upcharge.
 All of this alcohol was on Janelle.

 Let me start by saying this: that Thursday’s lunch was even worse than the time my dad took the entire family to Hooters.
 For Easter.
 And yes, that event included both of my kids, who, at the time, were in middle school and had not yet had sex ed.
 My son — so many questions for Grandpa.
 “Isn’t that cringe?
 You can see that lady’s butt," he blurted out within earshot of our scantily clad waitress.
-In addition to my dad trying to explain the “facts” of life to my son at this family dinner, Grandpa’s roaming eyes were causing my mother’s blood pressure to spike, causing her to use profanity when placing her order (a bit shocking from a woman who attends Mass twice a week and wears a devotional scapular).
+In addition to my dad trying to explain the “facts” of life to my son at this family dinner, Grandpa’s roaming eyes were making my mother’s blood pressure spike, causing her to use profanity when placing her order (a bit shocking from a woman who attends Mass twice a week and wears a devotional scapular).
 “I’ll have the fucking chicken fingers, bitch,” were her exact words, I believe.

 Yet, somehow, this lunch with Janelle ranked even higher on the humiliation scale than that Hooters hootenanny, in part because we were dining at a really posh establishment — Le Manoir de Velours, a spot popular with tourists and locals alike.
 While bad manners (and groping the staff) were the norm at Hooters, this was not the case at Le Manoir.
 People were expected to be polite.
 This was fine dining, and the focus was to be on the food, not tits and asses.